While the concept of digital nomad may be somewhat new, the nomadic lifestyle isn’t.

 5. Have a plan everywhere you go

 As a digital nomad, you don’t necessarily need to decide exactly where you’re going to be working from one month to the next.
-You’re not as tied down as a remote worker.
-However, you will need a plan for wherever you go.
-That means making sure that you have the right currency for your destination, researching the best spots for Wi-Fi, and knowing your way around the time zone.
+Don’t just show up in Thailand hoping you’ll figure it out.
+Spend time making sure that you have the right currency for your destination, researching the best spots for Wi-Fi, and knowing your way around the time zone.
 Do your homework on each place that you’re going to visit so you know you’re adequately prepared.

 The Key Tools to Use as a Digital Nomad